Nopalev/clock-hive/README.md

 }
 ```

 In order for the clock to keeps running, a `Timer` class is needed to renew the clock in each several miliseconds.
 Personally I am comfortable with 100 miliseconds as intervals.
-And as you could see, the `Timer` class is used to update each `WorldTime` class.
+The `Timer` class is used to update each `WorldTime` class.

 ```dart
 t = Timer.periodic(const Duration(milliseconds: 100), (timer) {